BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 PG: <Playground id="#FJNR5#162" title="Dynamic Map" description="Example of a dynamic map"/>
 PG: <Playground id="#FJNR5#164" title="Wireframe Map" description="Example of a wireframe map"/>

 In order to better understand how this map is generated, we used a ribbon geometry mesh in the above playgrounds.
-The ribbon is thus a really big mesh (1000 x 800 = 800K vertices !).
+The ribbon is thus a really big mesh (1000 x 800 = 800K vertices!).
 You shouldn't try to render such large meshes in your scene if you want to maintain a decent framerate.
 Remember that the logical map can be larger than 800K points without it all being rendered.

 ### The Dynamic Terrain